pythonclubmtl/learning_python3/00-getting-python.md

 [<img src="https://i.postimg.cc/cLtf6r7y/pseudowrong.jpg">](https://i.postimg.cc/cLtf6r7y/pseudowrong.jpg)

 Python is a general purpose and high level programming language.
 It is not a compiled language.
-It favors stuctured programming based on scripts, functional programming and objet oriented programming.
+It favors structured programming based on scripts, functional programming and object oriented programming.

 # Ideal Python Learning Environment

 These workshops are mainly aimed at learning about python, however, they could also be the perfect opportunity to also learn about `Linux`.
-Experience shows that running development environments on a Linux system is generally easier than on any other OS, as it is one of the prefered OS of developers due to its ability to compile code for almost amy platform.
+Experience shows that running development environments on a Linux system is generally easier than on any other OS, as it is one of the preferred OS of developers due to its ability to compile code for almost amy platform.
 In addition, the Linux environments makes it easy to plug together completely different pieces of software within the same session, which remains challenging on Windows.

 [<img src="https://revolution-computing.typepad.com/.a/6a010534b1db25970b022ad37abd9b200d-pi">](https://blog.revolutionanalytics.com/2018/06/pypl-programming-language-trends.html)